nvidia-holoscan/holoscan-sdk/docs/examples/ping_simple.md

 In this example we'll cover:

-- how to use built-in operators
+- How to use built-in operators.
-- how to use `add_flow()` to connect operators together
+- How to use `add_flow()` to connect operators together.

 :::{note}
-The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the debian package, alongside their executables.
+The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the Debian package, alongside their executables.
 :::

 ## Operators and Workflow

-Here is a example workflow involving two operators that are connected linearly.
+Here is an example workflow involving two operators that are connected linearly.

 ```{digraph} ping_simple
 :align: center